All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Nausea: The Most Common Complaint

 Nearly 4 in 10 patients experienced nausea at some point during the SCALE trials.
-However, the timing matters.
+But the timing matters.
 Nausea was most severe during the titration phase and the first 2 to 4 weeks at 3.0mg.
 By week 8, most patients reported significant improvement.
 Only 3.5% of patients discontinued liraglutide specifically because of nausea.

 Management: small meals, bland foods, avoiding lying down after eating, staying hydrated, and ginger-based remedies.